-A statutory demand is a written claim for a debt against a company or individual, by a solicitor, acting on behalf of one or more of its creditors.
-It's a method used to recover a serious debt, and is usually the first step before issuing a winding up petition (for a company), or bankruptcy (for an individual).
+A statutory demand is a written claim for a debt against a company or individual, by a solicitor, acting on behalf of one or more of their creditors.
+It's a method used to recover a serious debt, and is often the first step before issuing a winding up petition (for a company), or bankruptcy (for an individual).
 If your debt is over 6 years old, a statutory demand is unlikely, but you can get advise instead.

 A statutory demand must be taken seriously.
 It costs a creditor £200-£500 to issue a demand via a solicitor, so you can be sure that they are intent on recovering their money.